Implementing a feature to select and copy a range with one click using Vanilla JS

 var hoge = document.getElementById('hoge');

-There are two ways to specify it.
-If you want to copy the entire contents of a DOM element, use the selectNodeContents() method of the Range object.
+There are two ways to do this: if you want to copy all the contents of a DOM element, you use the selectNodeContents() method of the Range object.

 range.selectNodeContents(hoge);

-Also, if you want to copy only a portion of a DOM element, you specify the start point with the setStart() method of the Range object, and the end point with the setEnd() method.
+Furthermore, when copying only a portion of a DOM element, you specify the starting point with the Range object's setStart() method and the ending point with the setEnd() method.
+It's

-One thing to be careful of here is that if you are only copying a portion of the DOM, passing the DOM obtained with the getElementById() method directly to the setStart() and setEnd() methods will usually result in an error, so you need to extract only the string node from the DOM and pass it over.
+important to note that if you're only copying a portion, passing the DOM element obtained with getElementById() directly to the setStart() and setEnd() methods will usually result in an error.
+Therefore, you need to extract only the Node string from the DOM and pass that instead.

 range.setStart(hoge, 7); range.setEnd(hoge, 15); // An error occurs // Uncaught IndexSizeError: Failed to execute 'setStart' on 'Range': There is no child at offset 7.